On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Combinatorics

-holds for every $n\in \mathbb{N}$. \end{lemma} \begin{proof}We say that a block of zeros in $X$ is {\it aligned with another block of zeros} in $Y$ by $v$, if these blocks are in between consecutive mutually aligned ones.\\[3mm] { Let us give an example.
-Let $X=101$ and $Y=1001$.
-Let $v$ be the alignment
+holds for every $n\in \mathbb{N}$. \end{lemma} \begin{proof}Next, say that a block of zeros in $X$ is {\it aligned with another block of zeros} in $Y$ by $v$, if these blocks are in between consecutive mutually aligned ones.